 Before moving to regional NSW, Ken was Business Operations Manager at Sydney New Year’s Eve (City of Sydney Council) for 7 years, where he managed the administration, programming and finances of the annual large-scale celebrations.
 This role incorporated managing the national television broadcast of multiple simultaneous events, in addition to edited highlight packages for national and international news agencies.

 With a Bachelor of Dramatic Arts – Production from NIDA, Ken has extensive experience in strategic business & events planning, preparing funding applications and governance of arts organisations and government.
 Ken is currently a member of the NSW Government’s Arts & Cultural Advisory Committee.

-Lisa O’Meara – Communications, Events and Membership Manager
+Lisa O’Meara – Programs & Operations Manager